w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

   * Performed by DBMS to support query optimization with statistics about tables and columns
   * Profiling results can be used to estimate the selectivity of operators and the cost of a query plan
 * _Data cleansing _ (typical use case is profiling data)
-  * Prepare a cleansing process by revealing errors (e.g., in formatting), missing values or outliers
+  * Prepare a cleansing process by revealing errors (e.g., in formatting), missing values, or outliers
 * _Data integration and analytics_

 Challenges?